gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Using this craftin glitch you can obtain negative durability shovels from the boat recipe and negative durability bows from the dispenser recipe.
 After obtaining these you must combine the negative durability item with a normal low durability item so that when updating the negative durability item does not change to a normal item.

 **1.2.10**
--*Using the Nested Shulker Box trick from 1.2.0.2 you can get a whole lot more illegals from a glitch called CSC (Compressed Shulker Conversion).
+- Using the Nested Shulker Box trick from 1.2.0.2 you can get a whole lot more illegals from a glitch called CSC (Compressed Shulker Conversion).
 Filling a shulker box full of shulker boxes full of shulker boxes full of one random item and then mining it and picking it up (it will be invisible in your inventory so have your first slot of your hot bar empty so that when you pick it up it will go straight to your first slot on the hotbar).
-Once picked up move your item of choice to the first slot of your hotbar (or wherever you decided to pick up the shulker box to) and when you place the item on your shulker box your inventory will blow up with tile.pistonArmCollisions.name, tile.redstone_wire.name and other random items.*
+Once picked up move your item of choice to the first slot of your hotbar (or wherever you decided to pick up the shulker box to) and when you place the item on your shulker box your inventory will blow up with tile.pistonArmCollisions.name, tile.redstone_wire.name and other random items.
+- Mining a Standing Banner or a wall banner with Silk Touch will drop the tile version of those two blocks they will be titled Banner and tile.wall_banner.name
+- Placing down any of the standing banner tiles youa chance to place down a super black banner, if you mine that it will give you a banner that has a damage value betwee 16-255 which is illegal

 **1.2.11**
-- *Placing Daylight Sensor in the nether leaves them powered*
+- Placing Daylight Sensor in the nether leaves them powered

+**1.2.13**
+- Blowing up a spawner in this version will drop it as an item

 **Beta 1.2.13.54**
 - Placing Water in End Portals and End Gateways will drop them as an item.
 For End Gateways you may have to use a dispenser with a water bucket in it.
-- Mining buttons and levers in different orientations drops invalid data value buttons and levers and mining powered pressure plates will drop invalid data value pressure plates

 **Beta 1.2.13.8**
 - Curse of Binding and Curse of Vanishing use the same ids as Loyalty and Channeling respectively, so in future versions all the Curse of Binding and Curse of Vanishing will turn into Loyalty and Channeling.
 This allows for Loyalty on every armor piece, and Channeling for every armor and tool that can have Curse of Vanishing on it.
 - Impaling and Riptide use the same id as Curse of Binding and Curse of Vanishing respectively, so in future versions all the Impaling and Riptide books will turn into Curse of Binding and Curse of Vanishing.
 This allows for Curse of Binding 2-5 and Curse of Vanishing 2-3 books and villager trades.
-- *Helmets can be enchanted with any enchant in the game this allows for a Helmet with sword enchants or any other enchants in the game.*
+- Helmets can be enchanted with any enchant in the game this allows for a Helmet with sword enchants or any other enchants in the game.
-- <details> <summary>Invalid Data Value Trapdoors can be obtained by mining a trapdoor in survival mode.
-The direction it was placed will determine the different data value the trapdoor has when dropped. **(1.2.13.8-1.2.13.60)** </summary> 1.2.13.8, 1.2.13.10, 1.2.13.11, 1.2.13.12, 1.2.13.54, 1.2.14, 1.2.15.1, 1.2.13.60 </details>
+- Invalid Data Value Trapdoors can be obtained by mining a trapdoor in survival mode.
+The direction it was placed will determine the different data value the trapdoor has when dropped.
-- *Updating Mobs with a name tag to this version will remove their nametag, meaning that if you update a vindicator that is named Johnny, it will remove the nametag but the vindicator will still attack whatever it sees.*
+- Updating Mobs with a name tag to this version will remove their nametag, meaning that if you update a vindicator that is named Johnny, it will remove the nametag but the vindicator will still attack whatever it sees.

 **1.2.13.8 - 1.2.6.60**
 > [!CAUTION]